-In a previous article we have already talked about domestic pollution and the quality of the air we breathe in our homes.
+In a previous article, we already had the opportunity to tell you about domestic pollution and the quality of the air we breathe in our homes.

-In this article, we will look at one aspect of the indoor pollution issue, which concerns the use of chemicals for household cleaning, and offer you alternatives to keep your home clean with environmentally friendly detergents that do not harm you or the planet.
+In this article, we will take a closer look at one aspect of the problem of indoor pollution that concerns the use of chemicals for household cleaning, and propose alternatives for keeping your home clean with environmentally friendly detergents that do not harm you or the planet.

-Preparing environmentally friendly detergents at home is another of those small daily actions that each of us can take to protect the health of the environment and the creatures living in it.
+Making environmentally friendly detergents at home is, in fact, another of those small daily actions that each of us can take to protect the health of the environment and the creatures living in it.

-The recipes for making eco-friendly do-it-yourself detergents are quick and easy because they use ingredients that we usually all have at home.
+The recipes for preparing do-it-yourself ecological detergents are quick and easy because they involve the use of ingredients that we usually all have at home.

 Baking soda, vinegar, limone and olive oil are, in fact, your best allies for household hygiene and can be used as detergents for different types of household cleaning.